shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 -   Wake (Necromancy): Choose a creature within your Cast Range that died within your Spell Duration.
 They get up with 2d10 temporary hit points.
 They can move and attack like normal but can’t speak or cast spells.
 If they make death saving throws, they do so at advantage.
 If they stabilize or lose all temporary hit points, this effect ends early.
 -   Necrofy (Necromancy): Choose a creature within Cast Range.
 It must succeed on a Constitution saving throw, or it becomes vulnerable to necrotic damage, and takes an extra 1d4 necrotic damage whenever it takes other types of damage.

-You can learn an additional bending trick at levels 6, 10, 14, 17, 18, and 20.
+You can learn an additional bending trick at levels 6, 9, 14, 17, 18, and 20.
 You may not learn a bending trick more than once, and you may not replace a bending trick you know with a new bending trick.

 Bending tricks, unless stated otherwise, are bound by both your Tether Range and Spell Duration.
 Unless stated otherwise, they require an action to activate.
 You may manually end any bending trick as a free action.
 If you fall unconscious, all your active bending tricks automatically end.

 Once you use a bending trick, you can’t use that bending trick again until you finish a short rest.

+# Improved Bending Trick

+At level 7, you find ways to improve on your Bending Trick feature.
+Choose a bending trick and choose an upgrade for it:

+-   Frequent: You can use this bending trick an additional time per short rest.
+-   Quick: You can use this bending trick as a bonus action.
+-   Lasting: Going unconscious doesn’t automatically end this bending trick.
+-   Untethered: Leaving your Tether Range doesn’t automatically end this bending trick.
+-   Unexpiring: Lasting longer than your Spell Duration doesn’t automatically end this bending trick.

+Whenever you level up, you may choose to upgrade a bending trick you know.
+You may upgrade a bending trick multiple times, and you may choose an upgrade for a bending trick that you have previously chosen for this bending trick or another bending trick.

 # Reality Studier

-At level 7, you can more easily absorb information about spells.
+At level 8, you can more easily absorb information about spells.
 As an action, you may use your Reality Observer feature on an ongoing spell effect.

 As an action, you can study an ongoing spell effect.
 While looking at a spell effect that you used Reality Observer on within the past minute, you can use your action to make an ability check in your spellcasting ability.
 The DC is equal to 20 plus the spell’s casted level.
 On a success, you figure out how to cast the spell and can cast the new spell without having to complete a long rest.
 On a failure, you don’t figure out the spell.
 Either way, you regain 1 spell point.

 # Energy Store

-At level 9, when you use a free action to dispel a spell you cast, you gain back spell points equal to the spell’s printed level.
+At level 10, when you use a free action to dispel a spell you cast, you gain back spell points equal to the spell’s printed level.

 # Recasting